mipgit/greendrop/README.md

 -->

-Our app promotes the completion of eco-friendly tasks - such as recycling, taking shorter showers, using less electricity, and more - so that users earn water droplets used to maintain and grow their own virtual trees.
+Our app promotes the completion of eco-friendly tasks so that users earn water droplets used to maintain and grow their own virtual trees.
-<br>In _GreenDrop_, every small action counts.
-Watch your tree flourish as you build healthier habits for yourself and a brighter future for the planet!

 ### Features and Assumptions